Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### How can we achieve it?

 Similar to what we conducted in [T1.3.](#task1.3), we will continue adapting and enhancing the communication campaign in the pilot.
 Together with this, we should update the Discourse and WordPress platforms to ensure that the information is up-to-date and accessible to the GOs.
+In essence, three main activities will be considered in this task:

+- Promote and publicize thematic co-exploration

+- Onboard further Citizen Observers

+- Ensure ethics protocol are followed